Skip to Main Content

 Overview

 Clinical applications specialists train health care professionals to use new health care equipment and software.
 Such technology includes electro-medical equipment [e.g., patient-monitoring systems, MRI machines, diagnostic imaging equipment (including informatics equipment), and ultrasonic scanning devices], irradiation apparatuses (e.g., X-ray devices and other diagnostic imaging, as well as computed tomography equipment), practice management software, health information management software, software as a medical device (i.e., software that is used for one or more medical purposes that perform these purposes without being part of a hardware medical device), wireless medical devices, and telemedicine technology.
-Clinical applications specialists (CASs) are employed by health care facilities and companies that sell medical software and equipment.
+They are increasingly training health care professionals on how to use artificial intelligence that has been incorporated into software and hardware.
+Clinical applications specialists, who are also known as clinical applications analysts, are employed by health care facilities and companies that sell medical software and equipment.

 Salary Range